bixb922/crank-organ/doc-software/README.md

 Even without a microphone installed, these pages are useful to make individual notes sound, to play scales and do repetition tests.

+Actions such as "sound a note" or "repetition tests" are queued if you press the button several times.
+This is useful to free your hands during tests.
+The "stop" button on the "all notes page" will empty the queue.

 ## All notes page

 ![tuning all notes page](tuning.jpg)